 When is it Appropriate to Sue Your Employer?

-Lawsuits should be saved for the most egregious acts — you can’t rightfully sue your employer every time you’re unhappy.
-But that doesn’t mean there aren’t some circumstances when a lawsuit is appropriate.
+Save a lawsuit for the most egregious acts.
+You can’t rightfully sue your employer every time you’re unhappy, but that doesn’t mean there aren’t some circumstances when a lawsuit is appropriate.
 Here are a few situations where you may want to consider taking legal action against your employer.

 You faced discrimination.

 Under the Civil Rights Act and the American Disabilities Act, it is illegal for an employer to discriminate against an employee or applicant based on race, gender, sex, ethnicity, religion or disability.
-If an employer discriminates against you, this could be a situation where suing your employer is warranted.
+If you experienced discrimination by an employer, a lawsuit might be warranted.

 You suffered harassment.

 The most frequently talked about form of harassment in a workplace is sexual harassment, although there are other kinds.
 Harassment does not need to come from the employer for you to sue.
-If you’re being harassed by a coworker, client or supervisor, and your employer doesn’t address the issue, a lawsuit may change those workplace dynamics.
+If a coworker, client or supervisor harasses you and your employer doesn’t address the issue, a lawsuit may change those workplace dynamics.

 You were wrongfully terminated.